 Find the latest price:

-These liner gloves by Santic have been worn for more than a year now and we can say that they are definitely a high-quality pair of gloves given their budget-friendly price.
-They’ve been used during hiking trips in various climates and environments as well as for town.
+These liner gloves by Santic have been worn for about three years now and we can say that they are definitely a high-quality pair of gloves given their budget-friendly price.
+They’ve been used during hiking trips in various climates and environments as well as for everyday use.

 Material, construction & durability